Winning a place in the suitcase: how AXA used digital and social insight to build relevance and engagement

 “OK, Google… what do I need to know about moving abroad?”

 In the AXA office, in another part of town, another email arrives.
 This one’s titled ‘International growth strategy - planning meeting’.
 Another big challenge – a different side of the same coin.

-AXA’s Global Healthcare team know better than most how important it is to have the right medical cover when moving abroad, but it’s audience often don’t (especially those used to the NHS).
+AXA's Global Healthcare team knows better than most how important it is to have the right medical cover when moving abroad, but it’s audience often don’t (especially those used to the NHS).
 So, if it was going to grow its market share (without crazy advertising budgets) it would need to be smart about building awareness and action.